britig/policy-refinement-bo/README.md

 Each environment has a seperate Bayesian Optimization file.
 Run the Bayesian Optimization correspondig to the environment We use GpyOpt Library for Bayesian Optimization.
 As per (https://github.com/SheffieldML/GPyOpt/issues/337) GpyOpt has stochastic evaluations
-This may lead to identification of a different number failure trajectories (higher or lower) than what is reported in the paper
+This may lead to identification of a different number failure trajectories (higher or lower) than the mean number of trajectories reported in the paper.

 For example to generate failure trajectories for the Lunar Lander environment run:

 ```